-In 2013, the global economy improved as compared to 2012, however uncertainty continues to exist as to the overall rate and stability of the recovery.
 Global economic uncertainties affect businesses such as ours in a number of ways, making it difficult to accurately forecast and plan our future business activities.
-There can be no assurance that any of the recent economic improvements will be sustainable, or that they will enhance conditions in markets relevant to us.
-In addition, we cannot predict the duration and severity of disruptions in any of our markets, or the impact they may have on our customers or business, as our expansion outside of the United States has increased our exposure to any crisis in European and other international markets.
-If the improved economic conditions are slower than anticipated or if conditions worsen, our industry, business and results of operations could be materially and adversely affected.
+There can be no assurance that economic improvements will occur, or that they would be sustainable, or that they would enhance conditions in markets relevant to us.
+In addition, we cannot predict the duration and severity of disruptions in any of our markets, or the impact they may have on our customers or business, as our expansion outside of the United States has increased our exposure to any developments or crisis in European and other international markets.
+If economic conditions deteriorate, our industry, business and results of operations could be materially and adversely affected.